bricemathieu/resume/README.md

 - Developed cycle accurate models in C of a GMSK modulator, FIR filter, LMS filter, and CRC, ciphering and Viterbi accelerators, to extend the CEVA-Oak debugger with a complete simulation model of a DSP subsystem for a GSM/GPRS baseband processor.
 - Coded functional tests, in CEVA-Oak assembly, to validate the implementation of the DSP peripherals in a baseband processor, used in RTL simulations and on target.
 - Implemented a GPRS channel encoder/decoder, in CEVA-Oak assembly, and integrated the GSM/GPRS DSP firmware on target, for Wavecom’s first baseband processor, commercialized in the WISMO Pac P5186 module, and used by the HP iPaq h6300 Pocket PC and other mobile phones from various manufacturers.
 - Defined and modeled with Matlab/Simulink a digital down converter for a GMSK/8-PSK transceiver, composed of a CIC filter to reduce the ΣΔ quantization noise, decimation and channelization filters, and an image rejection filter; provided functional specifications, bit accurate models in C, and test vectors to the Digital Design team.
-Co-authored 3 patents about RF impairments cancellation in low intermediate frequency digital receivers
+Co-authored 3 patents about RF impairments cancellation in low intermediate frequency digital receivers.

 ## Education